-The emergency physician owes duties not only to his or her patients, but also to the society in which the physician and patients dwell.
+Emergency physicians owe duties not only to their patients, but also to the society in which they reside and practice.
 Though the emergency physician's duty to the patient is primary, it is not absolute.
-Emergency physician duties to the general public inform decision-making on a daily basis; for example, the emergency physician has duties to allocate resources justly, oppose violence, and promote the public health that sometimes transcend duties to individual patients.
-To fulfill demands of equity and justice, society may place limits on the authority of the physician to satisfy an individual patient's interests.
+Emergency physician duties to the general public inform decision-making on a daily basis; for example, emergency physicians have duties to allocate resources justly, oppose violence, and promote public health that sometimes transcend duties to individual patients.
 Emergency physicians should be active in legislative, regulatory, institutional, and educational pursuits that promote patient safety and quality emergency care.